 Young People are Drinking Less

-In 2018, Berenberg Research found that Gen Z consumers were drinking over 20% less per capita than millennials — who drank less than baby boomers and Gen Xers did at the same age.
-In our consumer data, we’ve found that 25% of Millennial cannabis users never or rarely drink alcohol.
+While younger generations tend to be notorious for drugs and alcohol consumption, recent insights found that Gen Z consumers in the United States were drinking over 20% less per capita than millennials — who drank less than baby boomers and Gen Xers did at the same age.
+In our consumer data, we’ve found that 38% of Millennials report drinking less since the legalization of cannabis.

-Cannabis consumption fits into more occasions and day parts than alcohol can.
+Cannabis plant consumption fits into more occasions and dayparts than alcohol can.
 Someone who drinks a beer in the morning might be a problematic drinker, but it is not uncommon for a cannabis user to light up before breakfast and right before going to bed.
 Cannabis doesn’t cause hangovers, and it is nearly impossible to consume a dangerous amount of it, unlike alcohol.
-Cannabis consumption is also usually 0 calories or carbs (unless we’re talking about edibles).
+Cannabis consumption is usually 0 calories or carbs, too (unless we’re talking about edibles).

-Because of this, nearly all of the Big Beer firms have aligned with Canadian cannabis licensed producers (LPs) in recent years, to varying degrees of success, as beer sales growth has slowed.
-Many of these BevAlc giants are hard at work leveraging their consumer and market knowledge to build brands and sales structures within the cannabis industry that would treat cannabis and beverage alcohol as sibling products while working to address usage occasions across the consumer landscape.
+In response, nearly all of the Big Beer firms have aligned with Canadian cannabis licensed producers (LPs) in recent years, to varying degrees of success.
+Many of these BevAlc giants are hard at work leveraging their consumer and market knowledge.
+They’re building brands and sales structures within the cannabis industry that would treat cannabis and beverage alcohol as sibling products while working to address usage occasions across the consumer landscape.

 Cali sober is likely not just a passing fad, but a trend that could reshape the cannabis and beverage alcohol industries in the near future.